 |Solar, power tower||4.2|

 However, these ratios only consider the application of energy by humans to obtain energy for humans.
 Precious little consideration or value gets considered for any loss of energy capture by autotrophs.
 A mine lays waste thousands of hectares and may take hundreds to thousands of years to return to a pristine state.
 The ratios don’t include this consideration.
+But these ratios will be very useful for mapping a sustainable future for civilization.

 From USDA Home and Garden Bulletin Number 72.